dfinity/portal/docs/developer-docs/good-to-know/release-notes/sdk-release-notes.md

 <div class="note">

-The current release of the {sdk-long-name} is intended to introduce you to building applications that run on the Internet Computer and to provide access to the Internet Computer network for application testing, demonstration, and exploration..
-The {sdk-long-name} should not be used for developing *production applications* at this time.
+The current release of the SDK is intended to introduce you to building applications that run on the Internet Computer and to provide access to the Internet Computer network for application testing, demonstration, and exploration..
+The SDK should not be used for developing *production applications* at this time.

 </div>